Stephan-Voss/layoutium/README.md

 ## How to run
-Pick up one of the releases for Windows or Linux.
+Pick up one of the executable releases for Windows or Linux (Ubuntu).
 Or build your own with crossBuild.py (untested on mac).
 Remember to install requirements(.txt).
 After build, look for binaries in "../build/dist".
 Or just run "layoutiumMain.py" (remember requirements).